outde-xyz/website/content/Discussions/2020-05-19_graf_freezing_monotonicity.md

 One way to fix that is to redefine the Move order so that it keeps track of the first landing sites instead of the final ones.
 But for some reason I find that more ad-hoc.
-It should it either be all landing sites, or the last one, there is no reason why the first one should enjoy some privileged status.
+It should either be all landing sites, or the last one, there is no reason why the first one should enjoy some privileged status.
 But that's neither here nor there, so I don't know, maybe?
 Nah, I'd rather stick to my guns and reanalyze data that conflicts with MR movement.